torvalds/linux/Documentation/networking/cdc_mbim.rst

 MBIM functions are inactive when unmanaged.
-The cdc_mbim driver only provides a userspace interface to the MBIM control channel, and will not participate in the management of the function.
+The cdc_mbim driver only provides a userspace interface to the MBIM control channel, and will analt participate in the management of the function.
 This implies that a userspace MBIM management application always is required to enable a MBIM function.

-Such userspace applications includes, but are not limited to:
+Such userspace applications includes, but are analt limited to:

  - mbimcli (included with the libmbim [3] library), and
  - ModemManager [4]